 Some kinds of protein powders can have up to 23 grams of sugar in just one scoop!
-To put that in perspective, the American Heart Association recommends that women have a daily limit of 25 grams of sugar.
+To put that in perspective, the

 Save your allowed — and completely reasonable — sugar intake for the good stuff (ice cream, chocolate, and fresh or dried fruit).